bitex-la/bitex-guides/_docs/concierge/get_quote.md

 # Get a quote

-Once you're done defining all the outputs, as for a quote from Bitex.
+Once you're done defining all the outputs, ask for a quote from Bitex.

 {% highlight javascript %}
 $ curl -X POST "https://sandbox.bitex.la/api/concierge_requests/1010/request_quote" \